Moddakir-App/ModdakirSDK-Android/README.md

 ### this funtion take:

-AppID : Contact Moddakir Support to get this value
+moddakirId : Contact Moddakir Support to get this value

-AppKey: Contact Moddakir Support to get this value
+moddakirKey: Contact Moddakir Support to get this value

 Context: Context of activity that will start the call